6.5 – Discrete probability distributions

 Binomial distribution

-Discrete refers to particular outcomes.
-Discrete data types include all of the categorical types we have discussed, including binary, ordinal, and nominal.
+Discrete refers to particular outcomes — data that take on only specific separate values.
+Discrete data types include all of the categorical types we introduced earlier, including binary, ordinal, and nominal.

 The mathematical function of the binomial is written as